Learn to lead and become a welding engineer!

 Training to become a welding engineer opens up career opportunities in many different sectors, such as steel and rail vehicle construction, offshore and aerospace technology, pipeline engineering, as well as plant engineering for the chemical industry and mechanical and automotive engineering.“

-IWE training in 448 hours of teaching
+IWE training in 448 hours of training

 Part 1 and Part 3 – Theory.